mugen609/bigbox-native-res-setup/GameMaze.md

 ## Resolution and Emulator Configuration
 This section covers setting up native low/legacy resolutions (160p–384p) using Custom Resolution Utility (CRU) and configuring emulators to output them correctly, targeting pixel-perfect visuals.
-Even when resolution EDID are created, most emulators will only launch at dekstop resolution requiring Res-O-Matic script in Launchbox or BigBox to work at the desired resolution (it is detailed later with [Res-O-Matic](#using-res-o-matic-for-custom-resolutions)
+Even when resolution EDID are created, most emulators will only launch at dekstop resolution requiring Res-O-Matic script in Launchbox or BigBox to work at the desired resolution (it is detailed later with [Res-O-Matic](#using-res-o-matic-for-custom-resolutions)).

 ### Resolution Setup with CRU
 The CRU resolutions below are the *custom* low modes used for retro systems.
 Standard HDMI modes like 480p and 720p do not require CRU and can be selected normally per emulator/game as needed.